- About us

 Each case requires the completion of an application form setting out the applicant's personal and financial circumstances.
 This is usually carried out by a caseworker from one of the organisations that work in conjunction with the RNBT, for example SSAFA, The Royal British Legion and the Royal Navy and Royal Marines Welfare.

 The caseworker will submit the application form to the RNBT and on receipt it will be vetted by our grants administrators who will liaise with other charities if appropriate, before referring it to the Grants Committee.

-The decision in virtually every case is made by three RNBT Grants Committee members who are themselves serving or ex-serving RN ratings or RM other ranks.
-They meet twice a week to consider applications.
+The decision is made by three RNBT Grants Committee members who are themselves serving or ex-serving RN ratings or RM other ranks.
+They meet once a week to consider applications.
 Grants Administrators may also be able to award up to £600 on a case by case basis.

 Criteria for the award of a grant

 - You are a member of The RNBT Family

 - You need financial assistance from the RNBT to help you achieve a reasonable quality of life

 (MIDSHIPMEN - The RNBT is unable to assist Midshipmen under the terms of the Royal Charter, however, financial support is available through the Officers Association who can assist through a grant, kindly provided by Seafarers UK)